 The popularity of the electronic music has grown exponentially.
-More and more electronic music festivals and nightclubs need customized VJ loops to match the style of the event.
+More and more electronic music festivals and nightclubs need custom VJ loops to match the style of the event.
 Thus, in an increasingly competitive industry, DJs and VJs have to differentiate themselves from their competitors and avoid monotony by creating new and creative concepts.

 Creativity is about creating new things from what already exists by joining two or more pieces of information.
 Creative people such as multimedia artists and animators have many ways to find this information:

-Ways to Find Inspiration for your VJ Visuals
+Ways to Find Inspiration for Your VJ Visuals

 Books: reading is very important in order to organize your ideas and create your concept for VJ visuals.
 Science fiction, art encyclopedias and design books are good sources of inspiration for electronic music VJ loops.
 If you don't know what to read, a discovery engine like StumbleUpon can help.

 Music: it's essential to understand the rhythm, melody, bass lines, synths and mood of the sub-genre you’re working with.
 This way, there will be consistency between visuals and music, and it won’t seem like you are using some generic VJ footage.
 You can hear different genres of electronic music on DI.fm.